 AFL legend Kevin Sheedy, Ambassador to the Next Generation Farmer Project

 “We need to encourage the next generation to stay on the land and build a future for our country.
-Through crowdfunding all Australians can now invest into farming families and regional Australia’s future.
+Through crowdfunding all Australians can now invest in farming families and regional Australia’s future.

 Some of the footy’s greatest players grew up kicking a Sherrin on the dairy farms, market gardens and sheep farms out the back of nowhere.
 I struggle to see where the next generation of farmers, and therefore, AFL players will come from if it is financially impossible to own a farm.”